-- - Convert Variable Frame Rate to Constant Frame Rate to keep iPhone audio in sync.
+- Convert Variable Frame Rate (VFR) to Constant Frame Rate (CFR) to keep audio in sync.

-2. iPhone Video Audio Out Of Sync in iMovie, FCP, Adobe Premiere Pro, etc.
+1. Fix iPhone/iPad Video Audio Out Of Sync in iMovie, FCP, Adobe Premiere

 Possible Reason: iPhone Variable Frame Rate.